 UNICEF provides CHWs with helpful guidelines and reports regarding various aspects of the COVID-19 crisis including special considerations for many key health areas including nutrition, HIV/AIDS, and hygiene.

-Managing COVID-19 in Healthcare Facilities, CDC
+Managing COVID-19 in Healthcare Facilities, WHO

 To optimize the safety and efficiency of healthcare settings, specific strategies and considerations have been developed to help CHWs deal with the pandemic.
 Tactics for infection control, PPE supply, and staffing shortages can improve how practitioners deal with the current surge in patient numbers and hospital services.
 These management methods will not only improve the experience for healthcare workers but for patients as well.